 JavaScript XSS Scanner

-On this page you will find a POC of a JavaScript XSS (Cross-site Scripting) Scanner which I promised to realize after I publish the Yahoo Site Explorer Spider
+On this page you will find the POC of a JavaScript XSS (Cross-site Scripting) Scanner which I promised to release when I publish the Yahoo Site Explorer Spider.

 If you notice, the scanner is a bit restricted.
-It is not exhaustive and it can be definitely improved in a number of areas.
+It is not exhaustive and it can be improved in a number of areas.
 However, all restrictions were introduced on purpose for a number of reasons.
-The first reason is that this tool is just a Proof of Concept - it is not intended to be part of any XSS/AJAX worm, attack toolkit or other type of malicious software.
-Also, the tool should only be used for educational purposes only.
-Learn from it and come up with creative solutions that solve interesting problems.
-Don’t be evil.
-Last but not least, this tools is written just to prove that AJAX worms can propagate across several domains by scanning for new vulnerabilities on their own.
-That used to be considered theoretical attack vector.
-With this example we put the theory into practice.
+The first reason is because this tool is just a Proof of Concept - it is not intended to be part of any XSS/AJAX worm, attack toolkit or other type of software whether it is malicious or not.
+Second, the tool should only be used for educational purposes only.
+Last but not least, this tools is written just to prove that AJAX worms can propagate across several domains by scanning and discovering new vulnerabilities on their own.
+That used to be considered a theoretical attack vector.
+In this example we put the theory into practice.

 The Palary Browser is a cutting-edge, web application that delivers a secure, personalized surfing experience.
 The main advantages of the Browser over classical technologies are as follows: